Crisis foster care

-Emergency Fostering is used for children who need a safe place to stay at short notice, Foster parents who are approved for these placements and have a vacancy have to be available to take children sometimes within an hour of being contacted by their Agency, which could be anytime, night or day.
+This type of fostering which is often the result of a crisis, is used for children who need a safe place to stay at short notice, Foster parents who are approved for these placements, and have a vacancy have to be available to take children sometimes within an hour of being contacted by their Agency, which could be anytime, night or day.

-Children need this type of placement usually because they might have been the victim of abuse and their family home has become unsafe.
+Children need this type of placement because they might have been or are at risk of being abused and their family home has become unsafe.

 There are occasions when children are placed due to wider family problems such as parents suffering from physical or mental health problems.

 Emergency Foster Care is most often the most crucial type of care in the duty towards keeping a child safe from harm.